dodie/scott/scott-examples/cucumber/readme.md

 **HTML report:**
 ![HTML](https://github.com/dodie/scott-showcase/blob/master/cucumber_html.png "HTML")

-Of course the produced JSON can contain the augmented message, so tools like Jenkins can display it as well.
+Of course the produced JSON is augmented with the details, so tools like Jenkins can display it as well.